Demographics of Uruguay: Ethnic groups

 Most Uruguayans are descended from colonial-era settlers and immigrants from Europe with almost 88% of the population being of either sole or partial European descent, with a majority of these being Spaniards, followed closely by Italians, and smaller numbers of French, Germans, Portuguese, British (English or Scots), Irish, Swiss, Russians, Poles, Bulgarians, Hungarians, Ukrainians, Lithuanians, Estonians, Latvians, Swedes, Danes, Dutch, Belgians, Austrians, Croats, Serbs, Greeks and others.

 There are also smaller numbers of Western Asian (Turks, Israelis, and Lebanese) and South Caucasus ethnic groups (Armenians, Georgians, and Azeris).

 Many Swiss settlements (colonias or "colonies"), such as Colonia Suiza, Colonia Valdense and Nueva Helvecia, were founded in the department of Colonia.
 Also, there are towns founded by early British settlers, such as Conchillas and Barker.
 A Russian colony called San Javier was founded in the 1910s in the department of Río Negro.
 There are also Mennonite colonies in the department of Río Negro and in the department of Canelones.

 Many of the European immigrants arrived in the late 19th century and have heavily influenced the architecture and culture of Montevideo and other major cities.
 For this reason, Montevideo and life within the city are very reminiscent of Western Europe.

 The rest of the Uruguayan population is Black/Afro-Uruguayan of African descent and about 1 or 2% are of Asian descent, mostly are Lebanese/Syrian Arab, and Chinese or Japanese ancestry.

-Amerindians descendants make up a small population in the Rural North region, with Mestizos making up 6% of the population.
+Amerindians descendants make up a small population in the Rural North region, with Mestizos making up 6.4% of the population.

 Uruguay has the highest percentage of self-identified White Latin Americans of any country in Latin America, however genetic studies have found that over a third of Uruguayans in the samples studied had Amerindian admixture.

 Emigration

 During the past four decades, an estimated 500,000 Uruguayans had emigrated, principally to Brazil, Argentina and Europe.
 (Argentina is the main destination for Uruguayans, but they are also drawn to Spain, the United Kingdom, Italy, France and Germany.)
 Other Uruguayans went to various countries in Europe, Australia and the USA.

-Neighboring ties and short distances between Uruguayan cities and Argentine capital Buenos Aires, have drawn a path of success for very talented Uruguayans who settled in the neighbor country and became famous and locally accepted.
+Neighboring ties and short distances between Uruguayan cities and Argentine capital Buenos Aires, have drawn a path of success for Uruguayans who settled in the neighbor country and became famous and locally accepted.
 Some famous Uruguayans who excelled in Argentina are entrepreneur and financier Juan Navarro, sports journalist Victor Hugo Morales, singer and actress Natalia Oreiro, soccer players Antonio Alzamendi, Enzo Francescoli and Carlos Goyen, actor Daniel Hendler, actress China Zorrilla, entertainer Carlos Perciavalle and former playboy and journalist Luis César Avilés.

 Emigration to the United States also rose at the beginning of the century, but remains a small part of the US population.
 The majority of Uruguayans in the US live in New York City, New Jersey, Washington, D.C., Florida, and urban areas of California.